Programme

 Year One

 In semester one you will study a 30-credit Foundations of Fluids module which provides underpinning mathematical theory of fluid dynamics as well as training in both numerical and experimental methods for fluids problems.
 The experimental component will include experimental design and statistical methods in addition to practical training on specific techniques.
-Alongside this you will study a 15-credit Computational Fluid Dynamics Analysis module and a 15-credit Research Skills and Professional Development module (to include core skills such as Python programming, Linux, LaTeX, introduction to ethics, research seminars, industry seminars, etc).
+Alongside this you will study a 15-credit Computational Fluid Dynamics Analysis module and a 15-credit Professional Development & Skills module (to include core skills such as Python programming, Linux, LaTeX, introduction to ethics, research seminars, industry seminars, etc).

-Semester two will include a new 15-credit Data-Driven Fluid Dynamics module and a second 15-credit Research Skills and Professional Development module (featuring further core skills: research software engineering, data analysis, presentation skills, scientific writing, time management, responsible innovation, sustainability, continued weekly research seminars, etc.).
+Semester two will include a new 15-credit Data-Driven Fluid Dynamics module and a second 15-credit Professional Development & Skills module (featuring further core skills: research software engineering, data analysis, presentation skills, scientific writing, time management, responsible innovation, sustainability, continued weekly research seminars, etc.).
 Extending across the second half of the semester through to mid-June you will undertake a 45-credit Team Research Project (in teams of 3 or 4) that will provide an intensive introduction into undertaking original research, as well as developing skills in teamwork and in project planning, execution and presentation.
 All projects will have an industry stakeholder who has proposed and helped to formulate the problem, and each project will commence with an intensive “sandpit” event in which the team, along with the cross-disciplinary team of academic supervisors and the industry stakeholder(s) scope the project.
 The final module in year one is a 15-credit Research Evidence module, that will further prepare you to undertake your PhD by researching and writing a literature review on their chosen PhD topic.

 Years Two- Four

-The remaining 30 credits of the MSc will be undertaken in year two, consisting of a further 15-credit Research Skills and Professional Development module and an 15-credit Specialist module (selected by you, to align with your PhD project, from a wide range of modules across the 12 participating departments).
+The remaining 30 credits of the MSc will be undertaken in year two, consisting of a further 15-credit Professional Development & Skills module and an 15-credit Specialist module (selected by you, to align with your PhD project, from a wide range of modules across the 12 participating departments).
 The 2nd year Research Skills module will still include timetabled sessions focusing on broadening skills (see diagram), however it will also include time for individual study tailored to your identified training needs for your PhD.
 Although the MSc component will be completed by the end of year 2, you will continue your professional development throughout your PhD, including both individual (conferences, workshops, visits, placements, etc.) and cohort-based activities (e.g. CDT workshops focusing on broadening skills such as preparing for your thesis and viva, career planning in either industry or academia, etc.).
 Upon successful completion graduates will be awarded an integrated MSc and PhD in Fluid Dynamics.

 Some of our students who are at different stages of their PhD, including some leavers, have reflected about their experiences on the programme, what it is like coming from a different industrial and academic background, as well as those who have completely changed their research interests once they joined the CDT.
 Read our student case studies.